rriehle/uwpce-vagrant/README.md

 Installation Steps
 ------------------

-1. Attach your computer to a fast network, attach your laptop to a power supply to prevent it from going to sleep, provide for up to 4 hours for the 'vagrant up' command to do its work.
+1. Attach your computer to a fast network, attach your laptop to a power supply to prevent it from going to sleep, provide for up to four hours for the 'vagrant up' command to do its work.
+When wired into a descent home network 'vagrant up' might take only twenty minutes.

 2. Clone this repo, change into the directory and start the vagrant build: